contact4manoj/BOADemos/Readme.txt

 	DomainModel			represents the data as per the businees rule (Customer->Info, Orders, Order Details, Shipping) PageModel			ASP.NET Razor Pages
-						represents the Model of the data sent to the Razor View from the Code-Beside File(.cshtml.cs)
+						represents the Model of the data sent to the Razor View from the Code-Beside File(.cshtml.cs) DtoModel			Data Transformation Model -> represent shape of data sent by an API

 --------------------------